Coronavirus: Updated 22.11.2020

-I cannot thank our school community enough for your patience and support this week through the most challenging, rapidly evolving circumstances.
-The numerous emails and messages of support received last night were humbling and heartwarming; I am truly proud to serve this amazing community.
-Going forward, each individual family needs to make decisions which are best for their family and we will work to support you as best we can, with the resources we have available. #teamCHPS is a strong, caring, inclusive and empowering community and I know that, together, we will emerge from this as strong and as united as ever.
+I cannot thank our school community enough for your patience and support through the most challenging, rapidly evolving circumstances.
+The numerous emails and messages of support over the past few months have been humbling and heartwarming and I am truly proud to serve this amazing community.
+We know that each individual family has had to make decisions which are best for their family and we are committed to supporting you as best we can, with the resources we have available. #teamCHPS is a strong, caring, inclusive and empowering community and I know that, together, we will emerge from this pandemic as strong and as united as ever.

-Stay warm, stay safe, stay strong, stay happy and I will see you when normality resumes.
+Stay warm, stay safe, stay strong, stay happy and remember, we are always here for you all.

 Where can I find more information about Coronavirus?